rubocop/ruby-style-guide/README.md

     end
     ```

-* Favor modifier `while/until` usage when you have a single-line
+* Favour modifier `while/until` usage when you have a single-line
   body.

     ```Ruby